Carson is an iOS and Android junkie. Tinkering with new apps and sites keeps her weekends busy.

 If you're already using multiple sales channels to promote your handmade products, then you can rely on Zibbet to streamline your marketing process.
 Zibbet isn't your traditional marketplace which allows you to set up a store and sell your products.
 What it does is that it lets you list your handicrafts and then publish your listings across all of the sales channels you use.

 In a single click, you can promote your products on different platforms.
 It's easy to see how much time you can save by using Zibbet.
 You can use their platform for free for 14 days.
-After the trial ends, you'll have to pay $6 a month per sales channel.
+After the trial ends, you'll have to pay a small fee each month per sales channel.

 Should You Make the Switch?